Dee Culbertson, Director

 How old do you have to be to get a library card?

 Children may get a library card when they can sign their names.
-A parent or legal guardian must sign for responsibility for a card issued to a minor under 18 years old.
-A parent may also sign to give a child permission to check out DVDs and computer games.
+A parent or legal guardian must sign for responsibility for a card issued to a minor.
+A parent also must sign to give a child permission to check out DVDs and computer games.

 What are Net Notices?